 In January, De Beers Consolidated Mines completes the sale of Kimberley Mines to Ekapa Minerals (Pty) Limited.

-Forevermark announce plans to bring into effect again the historic slogan, ‘A Diamond is Forever.
+Forevermark announces plans to bring into effect again the historic slogan, 'A Diamond is Forever'.

 ALROSA, De Beers, Rio Tinto, Dominion Diamond Corporation, Lucara Diamond Corporation, Petra Diamonds Ltd, and Gem Diamonds Ltd form the Diamond Producers Association (DPA).

 De Beers acquires a 33.4% equity stake in Synova SA (Synova), a Swiss-based owner and supplier of a patent protected laser micro jet technology.

 De Beers launches The Diamond Insight Report 2014, giving an expert perspective on the global diamond industry.

 Global Sightholder Sales moves from London to Botswana.

 De Beers becomes a member of the Anglo American plc group.

 Anglo American, shareholders in De Beers since 1926, and the Oppenheimer family announce an agreement for Anglo American to acquire the family’s share in De Beers.

 De Beers opens its first mines outside Africa: Snap Lake Mine and Victor Mine in Canada.
 Snap Lake Mine was placed into care and maintenance on 4 December 2015.